jhpyle/docassemble/_docs/interviews.md

 and then within that package, look for the file `questions.yml` located in the subdirectory `data/questions`.

-As you will learn if you follow the [tutorial], it is easy to make your own Python package: you just download a ZIP file from your **docassemble** server, unpack it on your computer, and you will find the `data/questions` subdirectory inside.
+To make your own Python package, you download a ZIP file from your **docassemble** server, unpack it on your computer, and you will find the `data/questions` subdirectory inside.
 You can create your own [YAML] files within that subdirectory.
 When you re-ZIP everything and